-- Although not required by EU Regulation 1781/2006 on information on the payer accompanying transfers of funds (the Wire Transfer Regulation), we have seen the following good practices: - Following processing, banks conduct risk-based sampling for inward payments to identify inadequate payer information. - An intermediary bank chases up missing information. - A bank sends dummy messages to test the effectiveness of filters. - A bank is aware of guidance from the Basel Committee and the Wolfsberg Group on the use of cover payments, and has considered how this should apply to its own operations. - The quality of payer information in payment instructions from respondent banks is taken into account in the bank's ongoing review of correspondent banking relationships. - The firm actively engages in peer discussions about taking appropriate action against banks which persistently fail to provide complete payer information.
+- - Following processing, banks conduct risk-based sampling for inward payments to identify inadequate payer information. - An intermediary bank chases up missing information. - A bank sends dummy messages to test the effectiveness of filters. - A bank is aware of guidance from the Basel Committee and the Wolfsberg Group on the use of cover payments, and has considered how this should apply to its own operations. - The quality of payer information in payment instructions from respondent banks is taken into account in the bank's ongoing review of correspondent banking relationships. - The firm actively engages in peer discussions about taking appropriate action against banks which persistently fail to provide complete payer information.